The Watershed Institute Labs

 Location: Chapman Science - Room E 120

 Mission: This lab studies the responses of wildlife to changes in land use and cover.
-We test ecological theory while providing wildlife managers with the information, methods, and tools needed to make science-based management decisions, and balance human health and well-being with that of wildlife.
+We conduct research that tests ecological theory while providing the information, methods, and tools needed to make conservation and management decisions.
+We strive to balance human health and well-being with that of wildlife.